Fifield Bavant

-Fifield Bavant (/'fʌɪfiːld 'bavənt/) is a small village and former civil parish in Wiltshire, England, about 6 mi southwest of Wilton, midway between Ebbesbourne Wake and Broad Chalke on the north bank of the River Ebble.
+Fifield Bavant (/'fʌɪfiːld 'bavənt/) is a small village in the civil parish of Ebbesborne Wake, in Wiltshire, England, about 6 mi southwest of Wilton, midway between Ebbesbourne Wake and Broad Chalke on the north bank of the River Ebble.
+Fifield Bavant was formerly a separate civil parish.
 The small Church of England parish church, begun in the 13th century, is dedicated to Saint Martin and is a Grade II* listed building.

-The population is now about 20, although it was 49 in 1831.
+The population is now about 20.
+In 1931 the parish had a population of 43.